spacetelescope/crds/README.rst

 3. Add JWST CAL S/W and Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing the JWST CAL S/W will also automatically install many dendencies of a numerical computing environment::
+Installing the JWST CAL S/W will also automatically install many dependencies of a numerical computing environment::

   pip install --upgrade numpy